-There are countless restaurants dishing out breakfast fare on weekends, but only one place in Chicago where you can munch waffles next to a 400-pound African lion.
-Enjoy a delicious breakfast buffet inside the landmark Kovler Lion House while Lincoln Park Zoo’s Animal Care staff share fascinating facts about the big cats in their care.
-You’ll learn about our lion pride and other feline residents, from the Amur leopard (representing the rarest big cat species on earth) to our Eurasian lynx sisters.
-From enrichment supporting natural behaviors to operant-conditioning training that lets these feline residents participate in their own care, you’ll get a cat’s-eye view of life in the lion house.
+On March 5, 2017, guests enjoyed a sold-out, delicious breakfast buffet inside the landmark Kovler Lion House while Lincoln Park Zoo’s Animal Care staff shared fascinating facts about the big cats in their care.
+Guests learned about the zoo’s lion pride and other feline residents, from the Amur leopard to our Eurasian lynx sisters.
+From enrichment supporting natural behaviors to operant-conditioning training that lets these feline residents participate in their own care, guests got a cat’s-eye view of life in the lion house.

 Jill Dignan is the Assistant Lead Keeper at the Kovler Lion House and Kovler Seal Pool.
 She has been in her current position for seven years and at Lincoln Park Zoo for more than nine years.
 A former dolphin trainer, Jill now cares for harbor and gray seals and works with all our big and small cats.
 Exhibit maintenance, animal behavioral monitoring, diet recommendations and record keeping are part of her daily duties.
 She has successfully trained husbandry behaviors with animals through operant-conditioning methods that use positive reinforcement to help animals participate in their own care.